skaurus/goworker/README.md

 - [xescugs again #1](https://github.com/cycloidio/goworker/pull/4) - kudos to him for contacting me about these additional fixes
 - [xescugs again #2](https://github.com/cycloidio/goworker/pull/8) to prune all workers not mentioned in a heartbeat list

+Also [this PR](https://github.com/cycloidio/goworker/pull/9) might be of interest for some, but I did not merged it.

 ## Installation

 To install goworker, use